Jury hears final arguments in Whitaker case

 Getting your Trinity Audio player ready...

-MADISON – A Morgan County jury heard final arguments and deliberations are expected to begin Tuesday morning in the case of a Laurens County man who is on trial for the June 2021 shooting death of his wife, Tiffani.
+MADISON – A Morgan County jury heard final arguments and deliberations were expected to begin Tuesday morning in the case of a Laurens County man who is on trial for the June 2021 shooting death of his wife.

-Ben Whitaker’s second trial was heard by a Morgan County Jury after his first trial in Laurens County ended in a mistrial last September.
-Laurens County Chief Judge Jon Helton was on the bench for both trials.
+Ben Whitaker’s second trial was heard by a Morgan County jury after his first trial in Laurens County ended in a mistrial last September.
+Whitaker is charged for the 2021 death of his wife Tiffani.
+Laurens County Chief Judge Jon Helton has been on the bench for both trials

 Stay in the know with our free newsletter